GreptimeTeam/greptimedb/docs/how-to/how-to-implement-sql-statement.md

 an example.

 Now, what if the statements should be handled differently for GreptimeDB Standalone and Cluster?
-You can see there's a `StatementExecutorExt` field in `StatementExecutor`.
-Each GreptimeDB Standalone and Cluster has its own implementation of `StatementExecutorExt`.
-If you are going to implement the statements differently in the two mode ( like `CREATE TABLE`), you have to implement them in their own `StatementExecutorExt`s.
+You can see there's a `SqlStatementExecutor` field in `StatementExecutor`.
+Each GreptimeDB Standalone and Cluster has its own implementation of `SqlStatementExecutor`.
+If you are going to implement the statements differently in the two mode ( like `CREATE TABLE`), you have to implement them in their own `SqlStatementExecutor`s.

 Summarize as the diagram below: